nkhearn/Backup-emoncms/README.md

  * Create a new basic task.
  * Set the trigger to run daily at your desired time.
  * Set the action to "Start a program."
- * Browse to your Python executable and add the path to your backup_emoncms.py script as an argument.
+ * Browse to your executable and add the path to your backup.sh script as an argument.
 Security
  * Secure your service_credentials.json file.
 Do not share it or commit it to version control.
  * Use strong passwords for your EmonCMS database.